yxh7d08c/IntriFACE/README.md

   <img src="figures/framework.jpg" style="max-width:60%;">
 </div>

-Welcome to IntriFace, a highly generalizable and discriminative deepfake face detector that establishes a reliable barrier between you and the synthetic world.
-The following provides key information about this detector:
+Welcome to IntriFace, a powerful framework for deepfake face-swapping detection that builds a reliable security barrier between you and the virtual world.
+Below are its core highlights:

-> 📌 **New Perspective**: *IntriFace* captures the intrinsic commonality among deepfake faces rather than relying on low-level visual artifacts, thereby maintaining strong generalization across numerous unseen scenarios.
+> 📌 **More Reasonable Detection Focus**: Instead of relying on visual or frequency-domain artifacts, IntriFace takes the identity consistency difference between real and fake faces as the core detection basis.
+This ensures strong generalization, even on unseen datasets and diffusion-model-generated forgeries.
 >
-> 📌 **Perceptual Removal**: *IntriFace* effectively eliminates perceptual interference embedded in facial images, enabling the extraction of purer identity representations.
+> 📌 **Robust Perceptual Interference Suppression**: Equipped with a dedicated encoder, it extracts identity information while suppressing irrelevant interference, focusing on core identity features to avoid misdetection.
 >
-> 📌 **Advanced Purification**: *IntriFace* suppresses irrelevant identity components while enhancing relevant ones within the extracted representation, isolating the most discriminative identity features.
+> 📌 **Advanced Feature Purification**: Its specially designed purification network filters redundant noise and amplifies key discriminative features, expanding the feature gap between real and fake faces.
 >
-> 📌 **Outstanding Performance**: Extensive experiments demonstrate that *IntriFace* achieves remarkable results in generalization, robustness, and identity discriminability, highlighting its potential as a universal solution for deepfake face detection.
+> 📌 **Excellent Comprehensive Performance**: Experiments show IntriFace outperforms other SOTA methods in generalization and robustness.
+It can accurately recover residual identity information, clearly model identity consistency differences, and demonstrate great potential as a universal detection solution.

----

-## 😊 **IntriFace Updates**
-> - [ ] To be supplemented code after acceptance...
->
-> - [x] 14/11/2025: *First version pre-released for this open source code.*
 ---

 <font size=4><b> Table of Contents </b></font>